joshgauntt/LeapOVRPassthrough/README.md

 After you have launched the app, it will sit quietly in the background, waiting for you to slide your hand over the controller from the top.
 If you do so, an overlay will appear in front of you.
 Sliding your hand over the controller again will hide the overlay.
+* One note, when trying to activate the passthrough with index controllers on, slide your forearm over the leap instead of your hand, as the forearm will be captured fully.

 ## Demo video